valgeirb/vue3-popper/docs/guide/getting-started.md

 <popper-scoped-slots />

 ::: tip
-Check out the API docs for more info.
+`Vue 3 Popper` has multiple useful props as well, check out the API docs for more info.
 :::